louischatriot/nedb/README.md

 #### Basic querying
 Basic querying means are looking for documents whose fields match the ones you specify.
 You can use regular expression to match strings.
+You can use the dot notation to navigate inside nested documents, arrays, arrays of subdocuments and to match a specific element of an array.

 ```javascript
 // Let's say our datastore contains the following collection